mapprotocol/docs/develop/map-relay-chain/how-to-withdraw.md

 INFO [07-07|13:32:03.894] PendingVotes                             balance=100,000,000,000,000,000,000,000
 ```

-If your voting `MAP` is not active, you can use 'revokePending' command to withdraw your not active voting `MAP`.
+If your voting `MAP` is in `pending`, you can use 'revokePending' command to withdraw your pending voting `MAP`.

 For Example
 ```shell